 On Thursday we looked at the story of The Good Samaritan.
 We started to make links between the story and the ten commandments.
-In our groups, we discussed how the story shows us how to love our neighbours, and that our neighbours could be anybody.
+In our groups, we discussed how the story shows us how to love our neighbours, and that our neighbours could be anybody, not just those who live next door.
 In class we recognised that it was important to help everybody if they need it.

 To show how well we knew the story, we produced a retelling of the story.
 A few of us did this through drama and created freeze frames, others produced some excellent writing, and one group retold the story through pictures.

 Have a look below at some of our drama and art work.